xixiaofinland/afmt/docs/project-wide-formatting.md

 the origin — afmt is not told which file the buffer came from — so the client maps the reported line and column back onto the document it sent.

-When a buffer being typed into has an unbalanced brace, tree-sitter often wraps the whole file in one ERROR node that starts at byte 0, so the node's start position carries no useful line or column.
-In that case the location points at the end of the last node the parser built — where the source runs out — rather than degrading to `1:1`.
+When a buffer being typed into has an unbalanced brace, tree-sitter can wrap the remaining source in an ERROR node containing the structure it parsed before running out of input.
+In that case the location points at the error node's end — where the source runs out — rather than a less useful recovery node start.
 This is the common format-on-save case, so the client still gets a line and column near the live edge to jump to.

 `stdin_parse_errors_locate_the_error_by_line_and_column` and
 `file_parse_errors_carry_one_path_line_and_column` in `tests/cli.rs` pin this
-contract end to end, and `parse_failures_lead_with_the_error_node_location`, `parse_failures_locate_stdin_when_no_path_exists`, `parse_failures_report_bare_line_and_column_without_an_origin`, and
+contract end to end, and `parse_failures_lead_with_the_error_node_location`, `parse_failures_locate_stdin_when_no_path_exists`, `parse_failures_report_bare_line_and_column_without_an_origin`,
+`truncated_source_locates_where_it_runs_out_not_the_file_start`, and
-`truncated_source_locates_where_it_runs_out_not_the_file_start` in
+`truncated_source_after_a_leading_comment_still_locates_where_it_runs_out` in
-`src/source_formatter.rs` pin the origin forms and the truncated-source case.
+`src/source_formatter.rs` pin the origin forms and truncated-source cases.

 ### Changes to stdout from earlier releases